satoshikumano/subtree-training-main/README.md

 In this repository, I'll show you how to use git subtree in hands-on style.

-You'll fork the repository and reference the [sub repository](https://github.com/satoshikumano/subtree-training-sub) as a submodule inside the forked repository.
+You'll fork the repository and reference the [sub repository](https://github.com/satoshikumano/subtree-training-sub) as a subtree inside the forked repository.

 ## 0. Fork this repository and clone it in your wokring dir.